Precautions for your Dental Crown

 Some degree of sensitivity or discomfort following the placement of a dental crown is normal and typically subsides within a few days.
 However, if sensitivity persists or worsens, it’s important to consult your dentist.

-6. Temporary Crown Care:
+6. Temporary Dental Crown Care:

-If a temporary crown was fitted while awaiting the permanent one, precautions should be taken to avoid dislodging it.
+If a temporary dental crown was fitted while awaiting the permanent one, precautions should be taken to avoid dislodging it.
 Similar to after receiving a permanent crown, sticky or hard foods should be avoided, and gentle brushing and flossing around the temporary crown are advised.

-7. Dental Work Timing:
+7. Dental Crown Work Timing:

 Coordination with your dentist regarding the timing of other dental procedures, such as fillings or root canals, is crucial.
 It may be recommended to postpone such procedures until after the crown has been placed and allowed time to settle.